w3f/polkadot-wiki/docs/maintain/maintain-guides-how-to-validate-polkadot.md

 :::tip Use Warp sync for faster syncing

-By default, the node performs `full` sync, which downloads and validates the full blockchain history. `warp` sync can be used as a faster way to sync the validator node.
+By default, the node performs `full` sync, which downloads and validates the full blockchain history.
+Full sync works by listening to announced blocks and requesting the blocks from the announcing peers, or just the block headers in case of light clients.

+`Fast` sync is another option that works by downloading the block header history and validating the authority set changes in order to arrive at a specific (usually the most recent) header.
+After the desired header has been reached and verified, the state can be downloaded and imported.
+Once this process has been completed, the node can proceed with a full sync.

 `./target/production/polkadot --sync warp`

-Warp sync initially downloads and validates the finality proofs from [GRANDPA](../learn/learn-consensus.md#finality-gadget-grandpa) and then downloads the state of the latest finalized block.
+`Warp sync` initially downloads and validates the finality proofs from [GRANDPA](../learn/learn-consensus.md#finality-gadget-grandpa) and then downloads the state of the latest finalized block.
 After the warp sync, the node is ready to import the latest blocks from the network and can be used as a Validator.
 The blocks from genesis will be downloaded in the background.
 Check
 [this discussion](https://substrate.stackexchange.com/questions/334/what-kinds-of-sync-mechanisms-does-substrate-implement/)
 for more information about the different sync options available.